mskNeo/ephemories/README.md

 - DB Migrations
 - Unit/Integration Testing (coming soon)

+## Backend TS Rest
+This is a backend implementation with the ts-rest library and zod

+## Backend Custom
+This is a basic Node.js app with my own "interpretation" of backend framework and tools, basically going to try to model Nestjs with dependency injection, MVC, decorators, schema validation, etc

+## Backend Rust
+A Rust implementation of a backend API, oooooo

 ## Client
 The client will be a React app that is connected to the server.
 Coming soon.